asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Eliminates Towers of Knowledge

 Pair programming and collective code ownership eliminates towers of knowledge in companies.
 Towers of knowledge are a risk that no software company should be willing to take.
-In an industry where (for better or worse) developers get promotions and grow by changing employers, the truth is that the best developers aren't going to stay at one company for their entire career.
+In an industry where (for better or worse) developers get promotions and grow by changing employers, the reality is that the best developers aren't going to stay at one company for their entire career.
 Companies often allow towers of knowledge to emerge and throw money at these developers to keep them.
 But at some point the developer will get another offer, win the lottery, or just get tired of the specific workplace dysfunction they are dealing with and move on.

 On teams who pair program, the most senior developers can leave the team without a significant impact on the team's day-to-day work.
 The importance of this cannot be overstated.